Super Bowl Betting - Where to Bet on the Super Bowl Legally

 Prop bets are interesting because you could be betting on anything from how many yards a certain player will carry the ball to whether so-and-so will wear their green shoes or not.
 These bets are in two categories, skilled prop bets or novelty prop bets.
 Skilled being the running yards and novelty being the green shoes.

 Prop bets can be a lot of fun and are a way to make very specific bets.
-One of the most famous novelty prop bets being what color the Gatorade will be that gets dumped on the winners.
+One of the most famous novelty prop bets is what color the Gatorade will be that gets dumped on the winners.

 Diversify Your Wagers